Pyledriver: 2020: three-year-old season

-The flat racing season in Great Britain was disrupted by the COVID-19 Pandemic with racing being suspended in spring and many major races being rescheduled.
+The flat racing season in Great Britain was disrupted by the COVID-19 pandemic with racing being suspended in spring and many major races being rescheduled.
 Pyledriver began his season by starting a 40/1 outsider for the Classic Trial Stakes which was run behind closed doors on polytrack at Kempton Park Racecourse on 3 June.
 After being restrained in the early stages he stayed on well in the straight to take second place behind Berlin Tango.
-The Grade 2 King Edward VII Stakes over one and a half miles at Royal Ascot usually takes place two weeks or so after the Epsom Derby but in 2020 the Epsom classic was postponed by a month, meaning that the Ascot race on 16 June became a major Derby trial.
+The Group 2 King Edward VII Stakes over one and a half miles at Royal Ascot usually takes place two weeks or so after the Epsom Derby but in 2020 the Epsom classic was postponed by a month, meaning that the Ascot race on 16 June became a major Derby trial.
 With Dwyer in the saddle Pyledriver went off the 18/1 fifth choice in a six-runner field which was headed by the Aidan O'Brien-trained Mogul and also included the Stonehenge Stakes winner Mohican Heights.
 Pyledriver was always traveling well, overtook the front-running Sound of Cannons in the straight and stayed on well to win by two lengths from Arthur's Kingdom.
 After the race Muir said "he was just weak as a kitten last year.
 I was quite confident that this horse would run a massive race as he had really come to himself over the past three or four days... he started to spark and he was bouncing."
-Going on discuss the colt's prospects of contesting the Epsom Derby he added "I will monitor the horse...
+Going on to discuss the colt's prospects of contesting the Epsom Derby he added "I will monitor the horse...
 We have three weeks and if he does well we can go there".